Topological superconductivity mediated by magnons of helical magnetic states: Acknowledgments

 \section{Acknowledgments}

+We thank Bj{\o}rnulf Brekke for helpful discussions.
 We acknowledge funding from the Research Council of Norway (RCN) through its Centres of Excellence funding scheme Project No.~262633, ``QuSpin", and RCN through Project No.~323766, ``Equilibrium and out-of-equilibrium quantum phenomena in superconducting hybrids with antiferromagnets and topological insulators".

 \begin{widetext}